JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 }
 ```

-When applied together with the Android Gradle plugin, the Kotlin Compose compiler plugin will override the coordinates of the
+When applied together with the Android Gradle plugin, the Compose compiler Gradle plugin will override the coordinates of the
 Compose compiler supplied automatically by AGP.

 More details below: